-Tiny ants that you usually see crawling around on the ground– they are strong!
+Tiny ants you usually see crawling around on the ground are strong!
 They can carry more oversized items up to 50 times heavier than themselves.

 Moths are insects related to butterflies.
-They can be found in many colours and sizes, though most moths come out at night when it’s darker outside.
-Moth typically live for about one month!
+They can be found in many colors and sizes, though most moths come out at night when it’s darker outside.
+Moths typically live for about one month!

 Some moth caterpillars provide food sources for some humans, while other moths have a knack for impersonating animals so as not to be eaten themselves!

-Moths have no noses, but they can still smell out potential mates and foods.
+Moths have no noses but can still smell out potential mates and foods.
 Male moths are especially adept at sensing chemicals because of the large antennae on their heads which collect molecules from the air to be smelled later by receptors in the moth’s head.